rebeccachoo/react-contact-information/README.md

 # React - Business Card Collection

 This is a single page app that shows business cards.
-You can add/modify/remove them. <br /><br /><br />
+You can add, modify, or remove them. <br /><br /><br />

 | Feature | Description |
 | -----: | :----------- |